International Diploma in Humanitarian Assistance

 - Application Requirements: English Proficiency (not tested but expected), Resume/CV, Statement of intent, payment.
 Apply here

-Graduates of the International Diploma in Humanitarian Assistance will gain:
+Upon completion of the International Diploma in Humanitarian Assistance (IDHA) program, students will be able to gain:

-- Tools to evaluate interventions and identify examples of good practices; and methods for anticipating and preventing humanitarian crises
+- the tools to evaluate interventions and identify examples of good practices; and methods for anticipating and preventing humanitarian crises.

 To bring participants to the cutting edge of operational humanitarian issues in a month-long, residential, intensive course of lectures, exercises and tests, both individual and in syndicates, with an emphasis on interactive participation.